junxit/us-congress-bills-114/derived/amendments.md

 ### 42 U.S.C. § 237

-> in subsection (d), by striking “and shall not exceed the rate payable for level I of the Executive Schedule unless approved by the President under section 5377(d)(2) of title 5, United States Code” and inserting “and shall not exceed the rate payable for the President”;
+> in subsection (d)(2), by striking “and shall not exceed the rate payable for level I of the Executive Schedule unless approved by the President under section 5377(d)(2) of title 5, United States Code” and inserting “and shall not exceed the rate payable for the President”;

 | | |
 |---|---|